July 25 – August 5, 2022

 Southampton Cultural Center, 25 Pond Lane Southampton NY 11968 (Masterclass and Final Performance)

-Each day from 10 a.m. – 4 p.m. we will work with all of the students on different aspects of music making, such as orchestra, chamber music, masterclass, improvisation, and composition.
-At the end of each week, all the hard work will culminate in a spectacular concert.
-Each year, we have a special final concert at the end of the two weeks.
-At our String Soirée, Southampton Strings Festival students will perform alongside BiSS Quartet (boho international strings soloists).
-We will serve hors d’ oeuvres, raffle tickets, and of course an evening filled with music.
+Each day we will work with all of the students on different aspects of music making, such as orchestra, chamber music, musicianship, improvisation, ear training and composition.
+At the end of week one, all the hard work will culminate in a Works In Progress Masterclass.
+At the end of week two, there will be a final performance to showcase all of the hard work over the two weeks.

 *If you have a pre-formed group that works together during the year, we encourage you to sign up as a chamber ensemble!